-To help smartphone users, AI fans, and enterprise decision-makers understand the features of Google Assistant, and why it matters, we’ve put together the most important details and resources in this smart person's guide.
-This is a "living" article that will be updated and refreshed as new, relevant information becomes public.
+To help smartphone users, AI fans, and enterprise decision-makers understand the features of Google Assistant, and why it matters, we’ve put together the most important details and resources in this cheat sheet.
+This article will be updated and refreshed as new, relevant information becomes public.

-What it is: Google Assistant is a conversational, voice-activated digital assistant created by Google that can perform actions on behalf of a user and provide contextual information.
+- What is Google Assistant?
+Google Assistant is a conversational, voice-activated digital assistant created by Google that can perform actions on behalf of a user and provide contextual information.

-Why it matters: Google Assistant is important because it is the linchpin in Google’s AI-first strategy for the future, and will likely come to define how users interact with almost all of Google’s core products.
+- Why does Google Assistant matter?
+Google Assistant is important because it is the linchpin in Google’s AI-first strategy for the future, and will likely come to define how users interact with almost all of Google’s core products.

-Who does it affect: Consumers who are invested in the Google ecosystem will be affected by this, as will other smartphone manufacturers who may be prompted to create or acquire their own competing AI product.
+- Who does Google Assistant affect?
+Consumers who are invested in the Google ecosystem will be affected by this, as will other smartphone manufacturers who may be prompted to create or acquire their own competing AI product.

-When is this happening: Google Assistant was first unveiled at the 2016 Google I/O developer conference in May 2016, and it was first available on the Google Pixel phone on October 20, 2016.
+- When was Google Assistant released?
+Google Assistant was first unveiled at the 2016 Google I/O developer conference in May 2016, and it was first available on the Google Pixel phone on Oct.
+20, 2016.
 At the 2017 Google I/O conference, Google Assistant support for iPhone was announced.
 At the 2019 Made by Google event, new features and improvements were announced.
 Additional features and improvements were announced at the 2021 Google I/O event.

 - How do I use Google Assistant?
-Google Assistant is available on a few premium Android handsets, the iPhone, Google Home, Google’s smart chat app Allo, Android TV, some Android Wear smartwatches, and certain cars with Android Auto integration.
+Google Assistant is available on a few premium Android handsets, the iPhone, Google Home, Google’s smart chat app Allo, Android TV, some Wear OS smartwatches and devices, and certain cars with Android Auto integration.

 To perform its functions, Google Assistant relies on artificial intelligence (AI) technologies such as natural language processing and machine learning to understand what the user is saying, and to make suggestions or act on that language input.
 Google Assistant is the foundational piece of Google’s “AI-first” strategy that CEO Sundar Pichai discussed at a 2016 Made by Google event.

 Before Google Assistant, Google created another digital assistant software known as Google Now.
-And, while Google Now is still in operation, there are some subtle differences between the two platforms.
-Google Now operates within an app available on Android or iOS, while Google Assistant is currently exclusive to certain products like Google Allo and certain smartphones.
-As CNET's Sarah Jacobsson Purewal pointed out, Google Assistant can perform all of the actions that Google Now can, but it is more conversational and uses a deeper level of AI.
+And, while Google Now is technically still in operation, there are some subtle differences between the two platforms.
+Google Now operates within an app available on Android or iOS, while Google Assistant is exclusive to certain products like Google Allo and certain smartphones.
+Google Now has since been phased out, and its functionality integrated into Google’s other products.

 The goal of Google Assistant, Pichai previously said, is to “build a personal Google for each and every user.”
-Google Assistant will eventually be the connective tissue among all of Google’s core software and hardware products.
+Google Assistant is the connective tissue among all of Google’s core software and hardware products.

 Google Assistant matters more for what it represents in terms of the future of Google’s approach to consumer products than for what features it has or what it can do.
 As noted above, Google believes that, just as the tech world moved from web to mobile, the next stage in that evolution is to move from mobile to AI.

 As hardware becomes more commoditized, smartphone manufacturers must compete on what they can provide through next-generation software and AI.
-Not only that, but they also must build out an ecosystem of products and devices that share access to this AI.
-Google Assistant is embedded in the Google Pixel phone, but it also works in its smart chat app, Allo, and is a key part of its smart home hub, Google Home.
+They also must build out an ecosystem of products and devices that share access to this AI.
+Google Assistant is embedded in various Android phones, but it also works in its smart chat app, Allo, and is a key part of its Google Home smart speakers and various device apps.

 Other companies are following a similar trajectory.
-Samsung recently purchased Viv Labs and plans on embedding conversational interfaces in its devices and home appliances.
-Microsoft put Cortana in the Xbox One and Windows 10 to bring voice commands to gamers, and Apple has integrated its personal assistant, Siri, into most of its products as well.
+Samsung purchased Viv Labs and and eventually create Bixby, Samsung’s personal assistant.
+Microsoft put Cortana in the Xbox One and Windows 10 to bring voice commands to gamers, and Apple has integrated its personal assistant, Siri, into most of its products.

-The advent of Google Assistant, first and foremost, affects consumers in the Google ecosystem.
-Smartphone users who purchase a Pixel phone, or smart home fans who install a Google Home hub, will be able to use Google Assistant to stay more connected and automate many parts of their daily lives.
-A single Google Home with Google Assistant can recognize multiple users, provide proactive assistance, and offer hands-free phone calls.
+The advent of Google Assistant affects consumers in the Google ecosystem.
+Smartphone users who purchase an eligible Android phone, or fans of smart home devices like Google Home, will be able to use Google Assistant to stay more connected and automate many parts of their daily lives.
+A single Google Home with Google Assistant can recognize multiple users’ questions or commands, provide proactive assistance, and offer hands-free phone calls.
 The Google Assistant can also push visual responses from a Google Home request to a user’s smartphone or certain connected televisions and smart displays, while also being able to stream music.

-However, being that Google Assistant is also available on the iPhone and in some Android Auto-enabled vehicles, the technology has a pretty broad reach.
+However, being that Google Assistant works with SmartThings, and is also available on the iPhone and in some Android Auto-enabled vehicles, the technology has a pretty broad reach.
 Users can even link a Chromecast device to their Google Assistant.

 Developers will also be affected by Google Assistant, as it opens up a whole new realm of possibilities for AI-powered services.
 Google has also released a Google Assistant SDK, aimed at hardware vendors and developers who can use it to integrate Google Assistant into their products.